 There is currently no public market for our common stock and an active trading market may not develop or may not be sustained.
 Beginning shortly before the record date and continuing up to and including the distribution date, we expect that a limited market, commonly known as a "when-issued" trading market, will develop in our common stock.
 "When-issued" trading refers to a sale or purchase made conditionally because the security has been authorized but not yet issued.
 The "when-issued" trading market will be a market for shares of our common stock that will be distributed to Ensign stockholders on the distribution date.
 If you own shares of Ensign common stock at the close of business on September 20, 2019, you will be entitled to shares of Pennant common stock distributed pursuant to the spin-off.
-You may trade this entitlement to shares of Pennant common stock, without trading the shares of Ensign common stock will end and "regular-way" trading will begin.
+You may trade this entitlement to shares of Pennant common stock, without trading the shares of Ensign common stock you own, on the "when-issued" market.
+On the first trading day following the distribution date, "when-issued" trading with respect to our common stock will end and "regular-way" trading will begin.
 We intend to list our common stock on NASDAQ under the ticker symbol "PNTG."
 We will announce our when-issued trading symbol when and if it becomes available.

 It is also anticipated that, beginning shortly before the record date and continuing up to and including the distribution date, there will be two markets in Ensign common stock: a "regular-way" market and an "ex-distribution" market.
 Shares of Ensign common stock that trade on the "regular-way" market will trade with an entitlement to shares of Pennant common stock distributed pursuant to the spin-off.
 Shares that trade on the "ex-distribution" market will trade without an entitlement to shares of our common stock distributed pursuant to the spin-off.
 Therefore, if you own shares of Ensign common stock at the close of business on the record date and sell those shares on the "regular-way" market before the distribution date, you will be selling your right to receive shares of our common stock in connection with the spin-off.
-If you own shares of Ensign common stock at the close of business on the "ex-distribution" market before the distribution date, you will still receive the shares of our common stock that you would be entitled to receive pursuant to your ownership of the shares of Ensign common stock on the record date.
+If you own shares of Ensign common stock at the close of business on the record date and sell those shares on the "ex-distribution" market before the distribution date, you will still receive the shares of our common stock that you would be entitled to receive pursuant to your ownership of the shares of Ensign common stock on the record date.
 However, if Ensign stockholders own shares of Ensign common stock at the close of business on September 20, 2019 and sell those shares on the "ex-distribution" market up to and including the distribution date, the selling stockholders will still receive the shares of our common stock that they would otherwise receive pursuant to the distribution.